-Some horse breeds are worth more than others (in the eyes of humans) and the following article list the top 5 expensive horse breeds in the western world today.
+Some horse breeds are worth more than others (in the eyes of humans), and the following article lists the top 5 most expensive horse breeds in the Western world today.

 1. Warmblood Horses (most expensive overall)